danielfrrokaj/Calendar-Schedule-App/README.md

 ## How to Use

 1. **Adding Courses**
-   - Click "Shto Lëndë tjetër" to add a new course
+   - Click "Add a new course" to add a new course
    - Fill in the required information:
      - Course name
      - Day of the week